rxap-mirror/plugins/libs/localazy/README.md

 ng add @rxap/plugin-localazy
 ```

-> Adds the localazy plugin to the workspace
+> Setup the package @rxap/plugin-localazy for the workspace.

 *Configure the builder @rxap/plugin-localazy for a project:*